Frida010/sweden-quiz/README.md

 # Sweden Quiz

 The Sweden Quiz is a game were you can play a quiz and learn more about Sweden.
 The quiz has six questions in total and has four answer options per question.
-The questions are fun and why not test your knowledge against friends?
+The questions are fun, and why not test your knowledge against friends?
 At the end of the game the user will get a score of how many points the person got in total and a choice to play again.

 The Sweden Quiz game is targeted towards adults and children as a simple way to learn some fun facts about the land in the far north.